New life for an old laptop as a Linux home server

 You might have something in mind that would benefit from having an "always-on, always-available" computer.

-For myself, it started with a desire for network-attached storage for automatic daily backups of my home directory.
+For myself, it started with a desire for network-attached storage for automatic daily backups of the contents of my home directory.

-Something like a Raspberry Pi is certainly one option, but one big advantage of the laptop option is I already have one not being used!
+Something like a Raspberry Pi is certainly a popular alternative, but one big advantage of the laptop option is I already have one not being used!
 You might also have a spare laptop, or know where to get one for little to no cost.

-Old laptops can still deliver plenty of power for running a few services on a personal home server, and can include all sorts of things already built-in that would be extras on the Pi: things like a case, display, keyboard, multiple ports, and storage.
+While 10-year old laptops or chromebooks with limited amounts of RAM might struggle with modern desktop tasks, they can still deliver plenty of power for running a few services as a personal home server.
+They also include all sorts of things already built-in that would be extras on the Pi: a case, display, keyboard, multiple ports, and storage.
 Laptops are designed to be frugal with power and - if the battery still holds a charge - come equipped with their own built-in UPS!

-An installation and basic setup of a minimal, console-only base configuration of Debian 12 aka "Bookworm".
+Installation and basic setup of an encrypted, minimal, console-only base configuration of Debian 12 aka "Bookworm".
 Read more

 2.1 Reserved IP address